HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

   use `SPLookAt` instead (this is only a few lines change).
 Also remove any code which writes `SPClipRatio` or `SPForceMatrix`--these are now no-ops, so you might as well not write them.
-- Avoid using `G_MTX_MUL` in `SPMatrix`.
-That is, make sure your game engine computes a matrix stack on the CPU and sends the final matrix for each object / limb to the RSP, rather than multiplying matrices on the RSP.
-OoT already usually does the former for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple places (e.g. view * perspective matrix); it is okay to leave those.
-This change is recommended because the `G_MTX_MUL` mode of `SPMatrix` has been moved to Overlay 4 in F3DEX3 (see below), making it substantially slower than it was in F3DEX2.
-It still functions the same though so you can use it if it's really needed.
+- Avoid using `G_MTX_MUL` and `G_MTX_PUSH` in `SPMatrix`, and `SPPopMatrix*`, for performance and accuracy reasons.
+See the GBI for more information.
+If these are only used in a couple non-critical places such as for GUIs, that's okay.
-- Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer, triangle packing commands, "hints" system, etc.
+- Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer (and eventually when supported by community tools, the triangle packing commands and "hints" system).
 - `#define REQUIRE_SEMICOLONS_AFTER_GBI_COMMANDS` (at the top of, or before including, the GBI) for a more modern, OoT-style codebase where uses of GBI commands require semicolons after them.
 SM64 omits the semicolons sometimes,